DyeKuu/PSC-RTE/README.md

 # PSC-RTE

-We put the "Bilan Réunion" and other discussion in the issue.
+We put the "Bilan Réunion" and other discussions in the "Issues".